psenger/Transformation-Code-Challenge/README.md

 ## Testing

 This application uses Mocah BDD style testing.
+I should have written Unit tests, but there wasnt much logic here.
 Tests can be found in the directory ```test/``` Code coverage is located in

     npm run test